jshen04/Enigma/WORKLOG.md

 Justin 5/25 15:35
 Traced through the different outputs, found a potential solution in class by forwarding our own rotors x amount of times

+Jeremy 5/25 23:53
+Finished enima m3 ring settings and positions - we are done!